soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :answer_b: integer
    :answer_c: float
    :answer_d: list
-   :feedback_a: not quite, think about what the result of .split() is.
+   :feedback_a: Not quite, think about what the result of .split() is.
-   :feedback_b: not quite, look again at what types are present and what the result of .split() is.
+   :feedback_b: Not quite, look again at what types are present and what the result of .split() is.
-   :feedback_c: not quite, look again at what types are present and what the result of .split() is.
+   :feedback_c: Not quite, look again at what types are present and what the result of .split() is.
-   :feedback_d: yes, the .split() method returns a list.
+   :feedback_d: Yes, the .split() method returns a list.
    :correct: d
    :practice: T
    :topics: